The 10 Best Places to Go Ice Skating in NYC

-Ready to unleash your inner Mirai Nagasu?
-Grab a date or your crew and book it to one of these seven rinks for an afternoon of spins, jumps and twirls…or at the very least, some seasonal fodder for your Instagram Stories.
-Whether you’re looking for an iconic New York experience (hello, Rockefeller Center) or something off the beaten path (like skyline views in Jersey City), there’s something for everyone.
-So lace up your skates, bring out the earmuffs and get ready to glide with our pick of the best places to go ice-skating in NYC.
+Ready to unleash your inner Johnny Weir?
+Grab your mittens and book it to one of these 10 outdoor rinks for an afternoon of spins, jumps and twirls…or at the very least, some seasonal fodder for your TikTok.
+Whether you’re looking for an iconic New York experience (hello, Rockefeller Center) or something off the beaten path (like skyline views in Jersey City), there’s something festive for everyone with this tried-and-true winter activity.
+Just keep in mind, many rinks now recommend advanced booking online due to social distancing, and masks are sometimes required, even outdoors.
+So lace up your skates, bring out the earmuffs and get ready to glide with our pick of the best places to go winter ice skating in NYC.

 1. The Rink at Rockefeller Center

 Skating on this iconic rink below the famed Rockefeller Center Christmas tree has to be one of the most quintessential New York holiday experiences.
-That also means plenty of crowds, so bypass the tourists and opt for the VIP igloo (from $60).
-Along with a reserved rink time and included skate rental, you can sip hot chocolate and nibble on freshly baked cookies.
-Plus, a skate concierge will help you with any questions about taking the ice.
+That also means plenty of crowds, so bypass the tourists and opt for a membership.
+The membership fee (from $400) includes unlimited skating for the season and priority access, plus options for skate rentals and your own private locker for stashing your gear.

 2. The Rink at Bank of America Winter Village at Bryant Park

 The city’s only free-admission rink, this centerpiece to Bryant Park’s holiday market offers some of the best skating in town.
 Shop for Christmas gifts from local artisans, then hit the 17,000 square feet of ice and glide around beside the New York Public Library and the lights of midtown.
-After you hang up your skates, swing by the Lodge to warm up with a drink (like a glass of bubbly at the Champagne Bollinger bar) and bites from local vendors.
+After you hang up your skates, swing by the Lodge by Prime Video to warm up with a drink (like a spiced Old-Fashioned) and bites from local vendors (like macarons from Woops!).

 3. LeFrak Center at Lakeside, Prospect Park